guibueno/guibueno.github.io/_features/exercises.markdown

 "*Self-introduction*" is the most important exercise within LanguageBug.
 It introduces learners to multiple sentences that are extremely relevant to any language speaker, such as "*My name is _____*"  and "*I live in ____*".

-By completing sentences with personal information, such as the color of their eyes ("*My eyes are ____*"), learners will also acquire vocabulary that is relevant to their own individual background and experiences.
+By completing sentences with personal information, such as the color of their eyes ("*My eyes are ____*"), learners will also acquire vocabulary that is relevant to their individual background and experiences.

 #### Why?

 * Essential sentences for communication and survival,
 * Introduces learner to relevant, conversational vocabulary,
-* Help learners become comfortable introducing themselves, and
+* Help learners become comfortable presenting themselves, and
 * Implicitly teaches learners different sentence structures.

 #### Script